KaranTalreja/Algorithms/README.md

 3. Heap Data Structure
   a.
 Extract-Min: Gives the minimum weight edge in the heap.
   b.
 Insert     : Inserts a edge into the heap.
+  c.
+Free Heap  : Frees the memory taken by heap container at the end of the code execution.
 4. Input file